Quafadas/millSite/site/docs/_docs/Getting_Started.md

     "-scastie-configuration", s"""libraryDependencies += "io.github.quafadas" %% "scautable" % "${latestVersion()}"""",
     "-project", "scautable",
     "-project-version", latestVersion(),
+    s"-social-links:github::${plugin.pomSettings().url}"
   )
 ```

+Will

-Will keep the library version up to date with the latest tag, in the sense that it'll be on the docs website, and
+- keep the library version the docs reference up to date with the latest tagged release
+- add a link to the github repo
+- configure scastie to include your dependancy so that your example code can be run in browser.

 ### `def guessGithubAction: T[String]`